MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/microsoft-store.md

 ---
 description: Make your PWA more discoverable by publishing in the Microsoft Store
-title: Progressive Web Apps in the Microsoft Store
+title: Publish Progressive Web Apps to the Microsoft Store
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 12/16/2020